 - Individuals who perform commercial or other services for investigators, when (1) services performed do not merit professional recognition or publication privileges, (2) services performed are typically performed by those institutions/individuals for non-research purposes; and (3) the individuals do not administer the study intervention being tested or evaluated under the protocol.

 - Individuals at an institution not selected as a research site who perform protocol-dictated services/procedures which would typically be performed as part of routine clinical monitoring or follow-up of subjects enrolled at a study site.
-Please contact HSO for details and specific requirements.
+Please contact the HRPP for details and specific requirements.

 - Investigator(s) at an institution not selected as a research site who administer the study interventions being evaluated under the protocol on a one-time or short-term basis.
-Please contact HSO for details and specific requirements.
+Please contact the HRPP for details and specific requirements.

-- Research personnel should be listed on the KC IRB Personnel Tab and assigned the appropriate role as defined above: PI; Student, Fellow, Resident PI, Key Personnel, Non-key Personnel.
+- Research personnel should be listed in Kuali Protocols and assigned the appropriate role as defined above.
 The study team determines the most appropriate role based on the individual’s protocol-specific responsibilities.

-- If you need to make changes to PI; Student, Fellow, Resident PI; Key Personnel; or Site-Specific PI, an amendment must be submitted to and approved by the IRB prior to participation in research.
-For instructions on Amending a Protocol or Adding or Removing Research Personnel, see the KC IRB Instructional Guides.
+- If you need to make changes to PI, Co-PI, Key Personnel, Site-Specific PI or Other Research Staff, an amendment must be submitted to and approved by the IRB prior to participation in research.

 - Adding non-affiliated research personnel or external sites must be done by submitting an amendment.
-When IU is providing approval for an external site, only the Site-specific PI should be listed on the KC IRB Personnel Tab.
+When IU is providing approval for an external site, only the Site-specific PI should be listed in Kuali Protocols.
 For more information, see the Quick Guide on IU IRB Review for Non-Affiliated Research Personnel or External Sites.

 - If IU-affiliated research personnel wish to obtain approval from an external IRB, see the Quick Guide on Reliance on external IRBs.